 The stage of a cancer describes how large it is, where it is and whether it has spread in the body.
-Knowing the stage of the liver cancer helps doctors plan the best treatment for you.
+Knowing the stage of a liver cancer helps doctors plan the best treatment for you.

 Learn more about:

 Primary liver cancer is staged using a method called the Barcelona Clinic Liver Cancer (BCLC) staging system.
 The system has 5 stages:

 To work out a cancer’s stage, your doctor will consider: